JaySinco/LLVMTest/src/gomoku/README.md

 ```

 ## Demo
+Below shows a 8x8 game played between human (first hand, represented by `x`) and AI (represented by `o`).
+The model used has 64 filters, 3 residual blocks.
 ![image](/src/gomoku/res/play_against_ai.gif)
-Above shows a game played between human(first hand, represented by `x`) and AI(represented by `o`).
-The model used has 8x8 board size, 64 filters, 3 residual blocks.